 Overview

-Holy basil (Tulsi), an herb native to India is regarded as one of the most important plants used in Ayurvedic medicine.
+Holy basil (Tulsi), an herb native to India, is regarded as one of the most important plants used in

 It is an erect, much branched sub-shrub 40 - 90 cm tall with hairy stems and simple opposite green leaves that are strongly scented.

-The leaves are used against bronchitis, ringworm and earache.
-It has antioxidant, antibacterial, antiviral, adaptogenic and immune-enhancing properties.
+The leaves are used against bronchitis, ringworm (external) and earache.

 Constituents